jiggy-ai/jiggybase/docs/FAQ.md

 Not currently,  but the team building and operating JiggyBase has prior experience with SOC2 certification and JiggyBase expects to be SOC2 Type 2 certified in early 2024.

+### Can I invite friends or co-workers to my JiggyBase Organization?

+Yes, JiggyBase is designed to work well for individuals, organizations, and teams.
+You can invite others to your organization and control their level of access to Organization's collections.

 ### Who is JiggyBase?